NumEconCopenhagen/projects-2024-team-westenholz/README.md

 4. Exam Project

-ChatGPT and co-pilot have been used in all 4 projects as a guideline.
+ChatGPT and co-pilot have been used in all 4 projects to help with python coding and providing descriptions for the code snippets.